jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Here started the Internet Age.
 And it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
-It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator, draft table, voice recorder.
-An Internet Age person effortlessly has all these capabilities at their disposal, and can thus be pretty self-sufficient.

-In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to function.
-An Industrial Age person is thus, by default, quite interdependent and protective of what they have.
-After all, a cog in the wheel can be replaced by any other one.

-The first mechanical tools, such as weaving looms and drill presses, significantly sped up our manufacturing.
-However, they were so large and expensive that printers, blacksmiths, and other specialists couldn't afford to own their own tools anymore.
-That's why Main Street gradually lost out to the industrial production line and the big companies that ran them.
+We've already discussed how this new technoloy empowers us to be player gods in our politics.
+Now it's time to understand how it let us take control of our economics too.

+Because if controlling the levers of power is the true nature of politics, controlling your own resources is the nature of economic empowerment.

+Fittingly, just as the Internet Age technology unlocked a new philosophy to empower Main Street in our politics.
+It also unlocked a new policy to give more power to the middle-class in our economics too; digital mass-collaboration

+## The Era of Mass-Production

+Digital mass-collaboration is a major upgrade to our civilization.
+It saves you, me, everyone in the world from doing redundent work.
+Even better collaboration lets us all share our knowledge and building something much greater than anyone could create on their own.

+But to really understand mass-collaboration, we have to first take a look at what the Industrial Age's economic policy of mass-production.
+Because like in politics, to upgrade to the Internet Age in our economics, will require looking down on ourselves, and seeing the difference between the old way of life, and the new one we're trying to build together.

+The era of mass-production started when the steam engine powered the world's first production lines in the late 1700s.
+If you did look down on society back then, this is what you'd see.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>(https://gfycat.com/nauticallegalangora)

+<a href="https://gfycat.com/ifr/IgnorantCheerfulBilby" target="_blank" class="button small">Reader</a>

+_Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._

+This is what America, Canada, Britain, and much of the world looked like before and during the early Industrial Age.
+It was a time of mud roads, hand tools, and abacus calculators.
+Human perseverance and ingenuity filled in for limited technology.
+Being hungry and sick, cold, and tired was an all too common way of life back then.

+This video is important to see.
+By no stretch of the imagintion were the Left/Right ideologies of the Industrial Age evil.
+Both were designed to turn what you see above, into something much better.
+Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill were trying to solve serious problems everyone had.
+They also never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

+The same way we often dream of "Space Age" technology, Left/Right writers dreamed of year-round food supply, running water, and clean clothes.
+To get these "Industrial Age" wonders, they dreamed up an economic policy called mass-production.

+The era of mass-production started when the steam engine powered the world's first production lines in the late 1700s.
+The clocklike movement of wheels, lathes, drills, and presses were mass-producing trains, clothes, and newspapers.
+They still however needed a lot of manpower.
+Throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs to work at the thousands of factories being built around the world.

+Henceforth, most of Main Street worked huge machines of the production line.
+Coordinating every device, supply chain, and worker required a lot of oversight by a lot of managers.
+There was no other way to be sure all workers were organized to the strict rhythm of the production line.
+So, while ordinary people were benefiting from newer and better products, they had to sacrifice their individuality.

+Mass-production is when one-sided jobs with rigid oversight became embedded in our culture.
+In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.

+It sounds ridiculous, but it shows how vital coordination was.
+Workers were merely extensions of a great machine taking their society up from poverty.
+Any kink in the chain was a delay in the assembly line that might cause the whole factory to stop.

+Look below, and you'll see how our factory working ancestors lived.

+<div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='70%' height='70%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear"></a></p>

+<a href="https://gfycat.com/ifr/ObedientNiftyBlackbear" target="_blank" class="button small">Reader</a>

-It was thus, corporations who populated the world with mechanical products during the Industrial Age.
-They installed colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
+Mass-production started in Britain and America.
+Big Government helped guide and regulate the Big Business that were running the factories.
+Corporations kept growing and installed colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production chipped away at "Main Street" economics by centralizing production inside a few companies.

-If you've ever watched business news, and their per second stock price changes, remorseless take-over bids, and vicious drive for profits, you've seen how hard it is for a big company to stay alive in the Industrial Age's ceaseless war for market share.
+If you've ever watched business news, and their per second stock price changes, remorseless take-over bids, and vicious drive for profits, you've seen how hard it is for a big company to stay alive in the Industrial Age.
+Mass-production only lets a few companies exist.

-In short, in the era of mass-production companies live to compete.
+However, when you look at the video clips above, it's easy to realize something very important, and obvious too.
+We don't ride horses anymore.
+Nor do we work shoulder to shoulder sewing dresses.
+In fact, we live in the world our ancestors dreamed of making.
+We have pave roads, sanitation systems, fresh water in our hoems, steel reinforced buildings.

+All because those who came before us upgraded to Left/Right philosophies, and adopted to the era of mass-production.
+Their willingness to evolve got us to the Internet Age.

+And now that we're here, we've unlocked a new economic policy.

+The era of mass-collaboration.

+## Upgrade

-Digital devices enable a new philosophy, one that fosters not a competition, but collaboration.
-Using computers and the internet to cooperate is our future.
-Because working online saves us from the redundant work of mechanical tools.
+Digital devices enable a new economic policy, one that fosters not a competition, but collaboration.
+We can readily share and contribute to each other's work because as already discussed, digital property never spoils and it can be accessed from anywhere.

+There's good reason for everyone to collaborate.
+Working online saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

-In contrast to the Industrial Age's race to survive, the Internet Age has a competition to contribute.

-Because, as discussed already, digital property never expires and can be accessed from anywhere.
-If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from his videos.
 With modern technology racing to mass-produce encyclopedias, lectures, or apps makes no sense.
 Instead, we can find topics with unwritten books, subjects with no Wikipedia page, problems with no apps, and contribute something new.

 Because of digital property, humanity can contribute to a continuously updated repository of human knowledge, programs, and anything else you can design on a computer.

 You can already see this new economy already forming.
 Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, WhatsApp, and Quora integrate so easily into our lives.

+Moreover, we should collaborate because we don't work on the assembly line with bulky steam engines or massive presses.
+Much of industrial production is automated (or, sadly, outsourced).
+Most Westerners work in the [inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
+And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder any more.

-Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
+Mass-collaboration is today's big picture, the basic principle of the Internet Age's economics.
 The people who understand this best are the open-source community.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnragedEverlastingDunnart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/EnragedEverlastingDunnart" target="_blank" class="button small">Reader</a>

-_Per the great Jeff Goldblum, "Life finds a way."
-Likewise, humanity always finds a way to kill the unhappiness of doing bullshit jobs.
-We smile most when making a contribution to our society.
-Because even small ones help humanity win the game of civilization.
-Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

-## Open-Source Protagonists Are Pushing Us Into the Internet Age
+## The Open-Source Community

 Open-source is a growing community of inventors, designers, and programmers.
 They are the successors of the first computer protagonists.
 With honest hearts and genius minds, they're leading us all into the Internet Age.
 They live, breath, and promote collaboration at places like GitHub, Wikipedia, Discord, Dribbble, Udemy, Stack Overflow, and Discourse.